syncfusion-content/xamarin-docs/Xamarin/SfCheckBox/Visual-Customization.md

 ![CaptionAppearance image](Images/CaptionAppearance.png)

 ## LineBreakMode
-`LineBreakMode` allows you to wrap or truncate the text to next line.
+`LineBreakMode` allows you to wrap or truncate the text.
 The default value of this property is `NoWrap`.
 Other available options of LineBreakMode are listed below.

- * `NoWrap` - - Used to text do not wrap.
+ * `NoWrap` - Used to avoid the text wrap.
- * `WordWrap` - Used to text wrap by words.
+ * `WordWrap` - Used to wrap by words.
- * `CharacterWrap` - Used to text of word by character.
+ * `CharacterWrap` - Used to wrap words by characters.
  * `HeadTruncation` - Truncate the head of text.
- * `MiddleTruncation` - Truncate the tail of text.
+ * `MiddleTruncation` - Truncate the center of text.
  * `TailTruncation` - Truncate the tail of text.

 ## TickColor Customization